 We simulated a heterogeneous system of 16 computers (2 fast and 14 slow) to study the effect of heterogeneity.
 The slow computers have a relative processing rate of 1 and the relative processing rate of the fast computers is varied from 1 (homogeneous system) to 20 (highly heterogeneous system).
-The system utilization was kept constant ($\rho = 60\%$) and the mean communication time t is assumed to be 0.001 sec.
-In Table 3, we present the processing rates (μ_i jobs/sec) of the computers in the systems and the total arrival rates (Φ) for some of the cases.
-C1 and C2 represent the fast computers.
+The system utilization was kept constant ( $\rho = 60\%$ ) and the mean communication time t is assumed to be 0.001 sec.
+In Table 3, we present the processing rates ( $\mu_i$ jobs/sec) of the computers in the systems and the total arrival rates ( $\Phi$ ) for some of the cases.
+C1 and C2 represent the fast computers and C3 through C16 represent the slow computers.